Find examples of 5 creative organization charts in PowerPoint. Say good bye to the boring org charts with these interesting options.

 In this article, we will show you some interesting ways to represent organization hierarchy.
 You’ll see how it pays to go completely creative and fresh in representing these relationships.

 All the example templates you see in this article are part of our 750+ PowerPoint Charts & Diagram templates for CEOs.

 The pack contains everything required for a business prsentation from Arrows, Business Concepts, editable graphs and charts.
 All the templates are completely editable and comprehensive.

 Relationships in an organization are complex.
 For example, a product line may have reporting responsibilities to multiple functions or vice versa.
 The usual charts are inadequate to capture these complex relationships.

 That is why you need to go beyond the usual representations.
 A matrix structure like the one you see above comes in handy to represent matrix relationship.

-Related: From boring table to a visual PowerPoint Diagram: An Example
+Related: From boring table to a visual PowerPoint Diagram:

 Note: You can replace the silhouettes with photos of the staff.
 You can replace text with your own.
 You can copy paste elements to add or delete lanes.
 You can adjust the position of the markers.

 Sometimes you need an option to represent different levels in your organization.
 You may want to talk about access permissions for your database, approval authorities for different projects or time duration to move across levels.